yaningo/circleci-docs/jekyll/_cci2/go-orb.md

 ```

 This line is the first time we get to use the Go orb.
-Instead of manually specifying an [executor][doc-executor] and image to use, the Go orb provides a "default" executor for us to us.
+Instead of manually specifying an [executor][doc-executor] and image to use, the Go orb provides a "default" executor for us to use.
 This default executor is the CircleCI [Go Docker image][go-img].

 ```yaml